 Bookings being taken.

 The island of Mull is part of the Inner Hebrides, close to the Scottish mainland of Argyll and Bute.
 Despite its proximity to the mainland (the crossing from Oban to Craignure takes about 40 minutes and Lochaline to Fishnish is even shorter) Mull has relatively few visitors and those that do find their way there are soon absorbed among the narrow, twisting roads that characterise Scotland.
-Our tour/workshop is based in the north of the island, about 10 miles from its ‘capital’, Tobermory, in two very comfortable self-catering cottages on an isolated country estate.
+Our tour/workshop is based in the centre of the island, about 10 minutes from its ‘capital’, Tobermory, in very comfortable accommodation.
 There is wildlife right on the doorstep and all modern conveniences are available.

-This tour, which is now in its tenth year, takes place at the ideal time for plants and birds.
+This tour, which is now in its twelfth year, takes place in early June, the ideal time for plants and birds.
 During our week on Mull we will visit the seabird colonies on the island of Lunga, using an exclusive boat charter to ensure that we have the island to ourselves for part of the day.
 Weather permitting, this trip includes an hour stop-over on the spectacular island of Staffa, where we have time to visit Fingal’s Cave or to explore the strange basaltic rock formations from the top of the island.
-We also hope to arrange a session photographing the iconic white-tailed sea eagle feeding from the water.
+We will also arrange a session photographing the iconic white-tailed sea eagle feeding from the water.

 Other days are spent visiting various locations around the island in search of photographic subjects including up to four species of wild orchids, an ancient oak woodland and coastal habitats rich in lichens, seaside plants and rock pools.

 You will get help in basic camera craft, macro work, bird photography and composition.
 If time permits, we will also cover some basic digital processing.
 There will be indoor sessions, including slide presentations, if the weather prevents us from venturing out at any time.